MingCWang/todo-list/README.md

 Data are all stored in local storage.

-This project is also used to practice how to use docker.
+This project is also used to practice docker containerization.